Sprillow/electron-holochain-template/README.md

+# This Project Has Moved

+You can now find it here: https://github.com/lightningrodlabs/electron-holochain-template

-# Your Project Name Here
+## Your Project Name Here

 This template gives you only what you need to get up and running with a new project that uses electron and holochain!